Food Plot Planting Guide

 Final matters: Some seeds benefit from an additional fertilization about 30-45 days after planting with 100 pounds of a high-nitrogen fertilizer such as 33-0-0 or 34-0-0.
 Also, consider putting small exclusion cages over part of your food plots so that you can monitor deer usage.

-If you have any questions about how to plant the best food plot, Whitetail Institute’s consultants are only a phone call away at (800) 688-3030 x2.
+If you have any questions about how to plant the best deer food plot, Whitetail Institute’s consultants are only a phone call away at (800) 688-3030 x2.

 Free Whitetail news & Breaking Ground Offer